mcbarinov/mm-mnemonic/README.md

 # Interactive mode - prompts for mnemonic and passphrase
 mm-mnemonic derive --prompt

-# Generate new random mnemonic
+# Generate new random mnemonic (add --allow-internet-risk if internet detected)
 mm-mnemonic derive --generate

 # Use specific mnemonic